kerstenremco/HomeAssistent-Tuya-Petfeeder-Integration/README.md

 Contributions and feature requests are welcome!
 Feel free to open an issue or submit a pull request.

-The following features needs to be implemented:
+Check the [issues page](https://github.com/kerstenremco/HomeAssistent-Tuya-Petfeeder-Integration/issues?q=state%3Aopen%20label%3Aenhancement) for features that needs to be implemented!

-- A
-- B

 ## License